-Riding an E-Scooter?
-Here’s a Guide to E-Scooter Laws in Singapore
+Guide to E-Scooter/Personal Mobility Device (PMD) Laws in Singapore

-E-scooters have recently been growing in popularity in Singapore.
+E-scooters (which are a type of personal mobility device, or PMD) have recently been growing in popularity in Singapore.
 These devices can be especially helpful for those who have reduced mobility, or who need to move between several relatively nearby locations multiple times a day, or who simply appreciate the added convenience of having another transportation option.

 The use of e-scooters on public paths in Singapore is governed by the Active Mobility Act (AMA), which fully came into effect on 1 May 2018.
-E-scooter riders should be mindful of their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters seized.
+Riders of e-scooters and other PMDs should be mindful of their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters/other PMDs seized.

 This article covers the following:

-- On Which Paths Can You Ride Your E-Scooter?
+- On Which Paths Can You Ride Your E-Scooter/PMD?

 - What is the Maximum Speed Limit You Can Travel At?

-- Can You Bring Your E-Scooter onto Public Transport?
+- Can You Bring Your E-Scooter/PMD onto Public Transport?
 Or into Shopping Centres?

-- Enforcement of E-Scooter Offences Under the Active Mobility Act
+- Enforcement of E-Scooter/PMD Offences Under the Active Mobility Act

-Before you use your e-scooter, check that it is of a model approved by the Land Transport Authority (LTA).
-Your e-scooter must have a:
+Before you use your e-scooter/PMD, check that it is of a model approved by the Land Transport Authority (LTA).
+Your e-scooter/PMD must have a:

 - Maximum width of 70 cm